 Sticking to the agenda items and their timing will help staff to feel more excited about meetings.
 Emailing the agenda ahead of time so that they are able to prepare, as well as including time for them to share within the agenda itself will boost participation and morale.

 Within the agenda itself, Team Agendas allows you to add items and select the type of agenda item.
 For example, you can label an introduction item or a discussion item.
 You are able to create your own labels for these agenda items within the application.

 4. Take Notes

 Housekeeping during the meeting doesn’t have to be tedious.
-Enriching Teachers includes a text editor right within the application that is connected to your specific meeting agenda.
+Team Agendas includes a text editor right within the application that is connected to your specific meeting agenda.
 Taking notes is important because it provides a record of what was discussed, as well as preserving key points staff will want to remember.
-Your meeting notes and minutes will give evidence of the work and effort that went into the meeting, as well as helping your team members to see that their participation was worthwhile.
+Your meeting notes and minutes will give evidence of the work and effort that went into the meeting, as well as help your team members to see that their participation was worthwhile.

 5. Develop a Goal

 The goal is really what your whole meeting revolves around.
 You may have had a goal even before beginning the meeting.
 Maybe the goal was the basis for creating the meeting agenda.
 For some, however, the creation of a goal may be the very purpose of the meeting.
 There may be an issue identified, or a broader goal such as providing enrichment for students in your school.
 Within that broader goal, staff will need to communicate smaller goals to achieve that.
 For example, one team may set a goal to do one enrichment activity with their students each week.
 This goal contributes to the larger, school-wide goal, and can be tracked by each team member.

 But how do you track your goals and make sure there is tangible evidence that goals are being worked on?